How Much Compensation Can I Claim For Stress At Work?

 - Stress at work claims- FAQs

-If you suffer from work-related stress or have in the past, then you may likely have a valid reason to claim compensation against your employer.
-This could be your current employer or a previous employer.
-When you are trying to claim stress at work compensation payouts, you can make a claim up to 6 years previously in the U.K.
+If you suffer from work-related stress or have done in an old job, then you may have a valid reason to claim compensation for it.
+You may want to make a claim against your employer, be it your current employer or a previous employer.
+When you are trying to claim stress at work compensation, you can make a claim for incidents occurring up to 6 years ago in the UK.

-This short guide is intended to help people who have or are suffering from work-related stress by giving them a detailed overview of the process of making stress at work claims.
+This guide is intended to help people who have or are suffering from work-related stress by giving them a detailed overview of the process of making stress at work claims, answering common questions asked by claimants such as “how much compensation for stress at work?”.

-Although there are many causes of WRS that can lead to people claiming stress at work compensation, there are several causes that are far more common than others, and these include:
+Although there are many causes of work-related stress that can lead to people claiming stress at work compensation, there are several causes that are more common than others, including:

 - High workload – in some jobs, people are simply expected to do too much.
 Too much work piled up, or tight deadlines, lead to pressure, which can cause people to worry or panic.